NasKar2/freenas-backup-wordpress/README.md

 - FILE_PATH: Location of wordpress files. '/' if pool/apps/wordpress/.
 Or 'files' if pool/apps/wordpress/files/
 - DATABASE_NAME: Defaults to wordpress
 - DB_NAME: The name of your WordPress database.
 Defaults to `wordpress`.
+- JAIL_FILES_LOC: Location of wordpress files in the jail.
+Default is /usr/local/www/wordpress
 - MAX_NUM_BACKUPS: The maximum number of backups to keep.
 If not set will be unlimited.
 If set to 2 only the latest 2 backups will be kept.

 Some examples follow: